EU wine label requirements in 2023: latest clarifications

 The list of ingredients must have a title stating “ingredients”.
 The ingredients must be displayed in descending order of weight, except ingredients that constitute less than 2% of the total product, those may be put in any order.
 Also, the ingredients must be named by their specific name, with exceptions being made in FIC Regulation and in Delegated Regulation (EU) 2019/33, such as “grapes” referring to the raw material used, rather than the ingredient name.

-all ingredients must be added to the ingredient list in the following format:
+All ingredients must be added to the ingredient list in the following format:

 An example of this format can be found below.